hieunghia-pat/UIT-ObjectRelationTransformer/README.md

 ===
 This is the re-implemented version of [Object Relation Transformer](https://arxiv.org/pdf/1906.05963.pdf) (ORT) to evaluate its performance on the [UIT-ViIC](https://arxiv.org/pdf/2002.00175.pdf) dataset and [VieCap4H](https://people.cs.umu.se/sonvx/files/VieCap4H_VLSP21.pdf) dataset.

 For detailed implementation for this repository, please visit the repository [OpenViIC](https://github.com/hieunghia-pat/OpenViIC).
-To construct the ORT method, please change the following configration in the `configuration.py` file in the repository [OpenViIC](https://github.com/hieunghia-pat/OpenViIC):
+To construct the ORT method, please change the configration in the `configuration.py` file in the repository [OpenViIC](https://github.com/hieunghia-pat/OpenViIC) as below:

 ```python